drbrain/nushell-config/README.md

 I don't update to the latest nushell consistently so things may be broken or out of date.

+This repository is updated to at least nushell 0.94.0

 # Commands

 For commands I use frequently I've created enhanced completions and wrappers